 - Specially designed muffler looks good and emits a pulsating exhaust note.

 To support the Rebel’s low-slung look its attractive tubular steel frame grips the engine in three places and is designed to be as narrow as possible around the rider’s inseam.
-For 2020, the revised fork spring rates and oil quantities bring more compliant damping for a smoother ride.
+The revised fork spring rates and oil quantities bring more compliant damping for a smoother ride.
 Trail is set at 110mm with 28° rake; the 30° off-set of the forks, combined with 58.7 in. wheelbase, allows a low 27.2 in. seat height; mid-mounted footpegs help ensure a natural riding position, with balanced and neutral steering.

 Dunlop tires are fitted as standard sized 130/90-16 front and 150/80-16 rear.
 The style of the 16-inch cast aluminum wheels is crisp and simple, with the 296mm front disc acting as mirror to the spoke pattern.
 A twin-piston front caliper is matched by a single-piston rear.